paroi-tech/ladc/README.md

 ![Type definitions](https://img.shields.io/npm/types/ladc)
 [![GitHub](https://img.shields.io/github/license/paleo/ladc)](https://github.com/paleo/ladc)

 LADC is a common API on top of relational database (SQL) connectors.
 It can connect to Postgresql, MariaDB / MySQL, SQLite.
-It is inspired from PDO and JDBC.
+The API is inspired from PDO and JDBC.
 It’s named LADC for “a Layer Above Database Connectors”.

 ## Why a Common API Above DBMS connectors?